Key Takeaways

 When to Consider Enterprise Alternatives to Locus

-Let's be fair about where Locus is strong.
-For dispatch planning, AI-driven route optimization, and APAC deployments, Locus is a legitimate choice.
+To be fair about where Locus is strong: for dispatch planning, AI-driven route optimization, and APAC deployments, Locus is a legitimate choice.
 Its G2 #1 ranking in Route Planning is earned, not manufactured.

-That said, enterprise teams may evaluate alternatives when their requirements extend into:
+That said, enterprise teams may evaluate alternatives when requirements extend into:

-• End-to-end multi-modal logistics: First, mid, and last mile across ocean, air, road, and rail.
+• End-to-end multi-modal logistics: First, mid, and last mile across multi-modal transport modes including ocean, air, road, and rail.
 Locus is primarily focused on dispatch and last-mile execution.

 • Deep global carrier orchestration: 1,500+ pre-built carrier integrations across all transport modes, with no-code onboarding.
 Locus has strong APAC carrier coverage but thinner global reach.